 Increasing diversity in the physician workforce can lessen racial and ethnic health inequities.
 Addressing medical school admissions is an important part of the process to generate a physician population that more closely resembles the nation’s patient population.

 A recent AMA webinar—“Focusing on diversity: Promoting mission-aligned medical school admission and residency selection processes”—highlights the methods by which medical schools and residency programs are working toward increased physician diversity.
-A recording of the webinar is available in the resources area of the Accelerating Change in Medical Education Community (registration required).

 Members of committees for medical school admissions and residency selection may have implicit bias, which can have a significant impact on who gets selected.